Ahrorus/CarPrice/README.md

 >Java Swing MVC application that allows users to check out car prices and modify them. <br/>Essentially, it is a kbb.com (Kelly Blue Book) prototype.

 To run the application, double click the **CarPrice.jar** file in the project folder.
+To view the Java documentation, go to the JavaDoc folder.

 Cars are saved in a serialized file.
 If the file gets deleted, the software "heals" itself and recreates the file with some initial test cars.